6 Best Ruby on Rails Books in 2023

 Here are the reviews on the best and latest Rails books for developers.
 The knowledge inside them is timeless and will teach you rules and schemes applicable in Rails.

-1. Best book for hands-on learners: Ruby on Rails Tutorial
+1. Best book for hands-on learners: Ruby on Rails Tutorial, Seventh Edition

 Though I’ve worked my way through many Rails books, this is the one that finally made me ‘get’ it.
 Everything is done very much ‘the Rails way.’